Ondulab/Sp3ctra_VST/.clinerules/workflows/workflow.md

      - Long-running audio sessions or demos
      - Package installation, network operations, system/service changes
    - Never edit outside this repository.
+   - Cline must not run these commands directly; they are executed by the repository owner.

 3. Local quality checks
    - Apply clang-format (LLVM + Allman).
    - Enforce English-only in code (no French words or accents).
    - Build headless by default (no SFML unless required).
    - Run available unit tests (if present).
+   - Owner compiles/tests changes; Cline only prepares commands.

 4. Output and traceability
    - Use Conventional Commits (English).
    - Keep commits atomic and scoped.